The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 t-SNE components

-Here you can clearly see the different components that have been transformed using the powerful t-SNE technique.
+Here, you can see the different components that have been transformed using the powerful t-SNE technique.

 3.12 UMAP

-t-SNE works very well on large datasets but it also has it’s limitations, such as loss of large-scale information, slow computation time, and inability to meaningfully represent very large datasets.
-Uniform Manifold Approximation and Projection (UMAP) is a dimension reduction technique that can preserve as much of the local, and more of the global data structure as compared to t-SNE, with a shorter runtime.
+t-SNE works very well on large datasets, but it also has its limitations, such as loss of large-scale information, slow computation time, and inability to represent very large datasets meaningfully.
+Uniform Manifold Approximation and Projection (UMAP) is a dimension reduction technique that can preserve as much of the local and more of the global data structure as t-SNE, with a shorter runtime.
 Sounds intriguing, right?

 Some of the key advantages of UMAP are: